dorellang/insight/docs/docs/Manual/Adding_new_marker_types.md

 ## Where to work

 Each marker is located in `\src\Layers\Markers`.
-We start by adding a new type of marker, for example, consider `Rectangle` as a new marker.
+We start by adding a new type of marker, for example, consider `Circle` as a new marker.

 ## How to:

-To do so, we create our new `Rectangle.js` extending the marker class, replacing constructor and marker methods, such as `addEvents` and `triggerInitialEvent`.
+To do so, we create our new `Circle.js` extending the marker class, replacing constructor and marker methods, such as `addEvents` and `triggerInitialEvent`.
 Consider the code of our Circle type:

 ``` javascript
 CityDashboard.CircleMarker = function( layer_params, attr, map, assoc_layer ){